Cabin and high beds are both space savers and a great deal of fun for…

 The average person sleeps 8 hours a day.
 That’s exactly one third of their life that they spend in their bed.
 For children the time spent in bed is even longer and, in many ways, more important.
-A growing child needs at least 8 hours if not more to regenerate after a long day, develop into an intelligent and thoughtful human being and mature as well as possible.
-It is for this reason that a bed is one of their most important pieces of furniture.
+A growing child needs at least 8 hours, if not more, to regenerate after a long day, develop into an intelligent and thoughtful human being and mature as well as possible.
+It is for this reason that a bed is one of the most important pieces of furniture and it is interesting to discover the history of beds to see how far they have come over the year to be the beds we know today.

 Beds have certainly changed over the years too.
 It used to be that a bed was basically a metal frame, a mattress and a headboard and footboard.
 It was only as functional as letting the child sleep but, as far as doing anything else, it was greatly lacking any other capabilities.